 - Civil Forms with Instructions

 A Civil Complaint in Justice Court initiates a legal action to recover monetary amounts up to $12,000.00 (not including attorneys’ fees) and/or possession of premises (eviction).
 Filing fees, service costs, attorney’s fees and damages may be recoverable in a civil suit if listed in the complaint.
 Although civil cases are sometimes filed by attorneys, members of the public who wish to represent themselves may file cases without attorneys.
-Any party named on a case as a corporation, LLC, LLP, trust or partnership must file through an attorney.
-It is strongly recommended that you speak with an attorney if you have any specific questions regarding your case or are unsure how to proceed.
-Court staff is not permitted to give you legal advice on how to draft your documents or how to proceed with your case.
-It is the responsibility of the parties to prepare their own documents and to understand the purpose, rules and role of the civil process.
+Any party named on a case as a corporation, LLP, trust or partnership must file through an attorney.
+LLCs are able to file Civil Complaints in certain circumstances.

-If you choose to represent yourself, you may wish to consult the Montana Justice Court Rules of Civil Procedure.
-You should also consider seeking legal counsel to be certain that your case is correctly prepared, your complaint is accurately drafted, and it is appropriately filed with the Court.
+If you choose to represent yourself, you may wish to consult the Montana Justice Court Rules of Civil Procedure as well as the Missoula County Justice Court Local Rules.
 Additionally, you may look into the following resources:Montana Codes Annotated

 Montana Justice and City Court Rules of Civil Procedure

 Montana Rules of Civil Procedure